-For ARKids, the twelve (12) months of continuous coverage will begin with the later of the last approval or last renewal date and will end on the last day of the twelfth month.
+For ARKids B, the 12-months of continuous coverage will begin with the later of the last approval or last renewal date and will end on the last day of the 12th month.
 For Newborns, coverage will begin on the date of birth and will end on the last day of the month of the child's first birthday.
-(See MS I-230 for transitioning a newborn to ARKids.)
+(See MS I-230 for transitioning a newborn to ARKids First.)